 Graduate Program Overview

-Although we are a small department, our expertise spans most of the subfields of Earth Sciences.
-Our Geography faculty includes specialties from settlement geography through bioclimatology to GIS and snow science, while the interests of our Geology faculty range from petrogenesis to paleobiology to applied hydrogeology and from dinosaur taphonomy and stratigraphy to geomorphology.
-Our greatest faculty strengths are in surficial geology/physical geography, dinosaur paleontology and snow science.
+Although we are a small department, our expertise spans many subfields of Earth Sciences.
+Our Geography specialties span settlement geography through bioclimatology to GIS and snow science, while the interests of our Geology faculty range from petrogenesis to paleobiology and from dinosaur taphonomy and stratigraphy to geomorphology.
+Our greatest faculty strengths are in human geography, surficial geology, dinosaur paleontology and snow science.

 Admission Requirements for M.S. and Ph.D.
 Programs in Earth Sciences:

-8. All students must achieve a 3.0 GPA or higher unless there are unusual mitigating circumstances.
+7. All students must achieve a 3.0 GPA or higher unless there are unusual mitigating circumstances.

 8. Students are strongly recommended to contact potential advisors in advance of applying for graduate admission.